Ultimaker/Meta/C++CodeConventions.md

 Whenever possible, `const` SHOULD be used.
 This is for both arguments declared in functions, the return values, and for the functions themselves (provided they don't change the internal state of the object).

 ## Implementation
 The actual implementation SHOULD be in .cpp files.
-The only exception to this  are template functions, which MUST be implemented in the header file instead.
+The only exceptions to this are template and inline functions, which MUST be implemented in the header file instead.

 ## Header guards
 * Each header file MUST include a header guard.